 In 1967, 14 of the I-10’s were sold to the C&O and renumbered C&O 90357 – 90370.
 In 1971, the C&O sold eight of them back, but the B&O never renumbered them.
 The #280 was not part of this group sold.

 The last I-10 was retired in 1977.
 The museum acquired the #280 (B&O C2631) in 1979.
 It was the first piece of equipment to be rostered by what would become the Rochester & Genesee Valley Railroad Museum.

 The car saw a major restoration in 1980 as B&O C2631.
-However, the outdoors is not kind to wooden cabooses, so the #280 was again in need of a major restoration.
+However, the outdoors is not kind to wooden cabooses, so the car was again in need of a major restoration.
 This time, however, the car is going to be backdated to its BR&P appearance and has been undergoing a complete restoration inside the museum’s restoration building.
-The hope is for the #280 to emerge and return to service soon.
+The hope is for this caboose to emerge and return to service within the next few years.

 The museum is seeking more information for the restoration of this caboose including drawings, photographs, etc. Please contact us if you might have something to contribute.
 All photographs will be returned.

-- Built in 1923 at Standard Steel Car in Butler, PA
+- Built 1923 at Standard Steel Car in Butler, Pa.